CommitHub/CommitHub-Blog/src/pages/blogs/web-accessibility-tutorial/index.md

 <input type="checkbox"
   name="checkbox"
   id="checkbox-id"
-  value="value>
+  value="value
+>
 <label for="checkbox-id">Text</label>
 ```

-Form fields are descriped as inputs and there are many types of inputs like:
+Form fields are described as inputs and there are many types of inputs like:

 * Radio buttons
 * Checkboxes